david-schmidt/adt/doc/readme.txt

-ADT (ssc + gs)
+ADT

-ADT for Apple II with Super Serial Card, IIgs or Laser 128
+ADT for Apple II with Super Serial Card, IIgs, Laser 128, or Apple ///

 by Paul Guertin (pg@sff.net)